-During the mid 80s after leaving university and before her career started in administration, Meg started the folk club in the wine bar that she was working in.
-A year later, the she was inspired to start a festival in the town.
-The festival and folk club are ran separately but Meg is a core member on each committee.
+During the late 80s, Meg met some like-minded people in Stonehaven and started the folk club in the wine bar that she was involved with.
+A year later, they were inspired to start a festival in the town.
+The festival and folk club are ran separately but Meg is a core member on both committees.
 Since the festival’s inception, Meg has attended it every year, bar 1999 when she went to Australia, but ensured that the whole festival was organised before she left so it could run in her absence.
 Aside from hosting some of the best known artists in traditional music, Stonehaven Folk Festival has held some less conventional events, for example achieving the Guiness World Record’s Largest Ceilidh Band!

-As well as running the folk club and festival, in her retirement Meg has become a member of the Scottish Culture and Traditions (SCAT) board, who promote Scottish music by organising adult instrumental classes and a youth camp.
+As well as being on the committees of the folk club and festival, in her retirement Meg has become a member of the Scottish Culture and Traditions (SCAT) board, who promote Scottish music by organising adult instrumental classes and a youth camp.

 Through her work, Meg has made friends with people all over the world, describing how much she values hosting the artists that come to play at the folk club.
-Alongside he World’s Biggest Ceilidh Band, Meg cites winning the comb and paper competition as part of the festival one of her career highlights!
+Alongside achieving the World’s Biggest Ceilidh Band, Meg cites winning Stonehaven Paper ‘n’ Comb Championship as one of her career highlights!

 Despite the challenges that come with organising a festival and folk club, Meg prides herself on keeping them both running against all odds.
 Meg credits young people and their enthusiasm for traditional music for the continuation of the industry.